seasonedcc/composable-functions/with-schema.md

 ## FAQ

 - I want to use composable-functions in a project that does not have Zod, how can I use other schema validation libraries?
-  - We [created an example](./examples/arktype/src/) in the example folder showing how to construct your own `withSchema` functions based on other parsers.
+  - We [created an example](./examples/arktype/src/) in the example folder showing how to construct your own `applySchema` functions based on other parsers.